bors-ng/bors-ng/README.md

 # How it works

-Bors is a [GitHub integration], so (assuming you already have Travis CI set up), getting bors set up requires two steps:
+Bors is a [GitHub Application], so (assuming you already have Travis CI set up), getting bors set up requires two steps:

- 1. Add the integration to your repo in GitHub.
+ 1. Add the app to your repo in GitHub.
  2. Commit a bors.toml with these contents:

         status = ["continuous-integration/travis-ci/push"]